Decoding species coexistence: A reinforcement learning perspective: Extension

-\emph{Q-learning versus traditional species --} Another interesting setup involves combining traditional species with Q-learning type to see whether adaptivity offers any advantage over species with constant migration.
+Another interesting setup involves combining traditional species with Q-learning type to see whether adaptivity offers any advantage over species with constant migration.
 Fig.~\ref{fig:QvsRMF} displays the evolutionary outcome for a scenario where species A is of Q-learning type, while B and C have constant migration rates (i.e., $\lambda=0$).

-Simulations show that the extinction probability also increases ($14.8\%$ for the given parameter in Fig.~\ref{fig:QvsRMF}) in such a mixed scenario compared to the pure Q-learning setup shown in Fig.~\ref{fig:Pext}.
-As seen, the typical time series reveals that species A, empowered by Q-learning, demonstrates a significant advantage over traditional species (B and C).
-The advantage is so strong that the prey of species A (species B) gets consumed, leading to extinction—see Fig.~\ref{fig:QvsRMF}(b).
-Otherwise, coexistence is maintained with species A dominating, but with strong oscillations.
-Interestingly, in the extinction case shown in Fig.~\ref{fig:QvsRMF}(b), after species B disappears, its predator (species C) rises to a high level, and ultimately, the Q-learning species A also vanishes.
+Simulations show that the extinction probability also increases ($14.8\%$ for the given parameter in Fig.~\ref{fig:QvsRMF}) in such a mixed scenario compared to the pure Q-learning setup shown in Fig.~\ref{fig:Pext}. {As seen in the typical time series, species A, empowered by Q‑learning, demonstrates a significant advantage over the two traditional species (B and C).
+This advantage is so pronounced that species A can be driven to extinction by its predator (species C), ultimately leading to the collapse of the entire system — see Fig.~\ref{fig:QvsRMF}(b).} Otherwise, coexistence is maintained with species A dominating, but with strong oscillations.
+Interestingly, in the extinction case shown in Fig.~\ref{fig:QvsRMF}(b), after species B disappears, A's predator (species C) rises to a high level, and ultimately, the Q-learning species A also vanishes.